illinois-data-curation/is477-sp25-group33/README.md

 - **Columns**: season, round, race_name, driver_id, position, grid, laps, status, fastest lap, etc.
 - **License**: Creative Commons Attribution 4.0

+This dataset is a lap‑by‑lap ledger of the modern Formula 1 era, pulled directly from the Ergast Developer API with our helper script scripts/ergastAPIscraper.py.
+The scraper pages through every championship round from 2010 to 2023, flattens the nested JSON, and exports a UTF‑8 CSV so you can drop it straight into wordbook.

+Each row represents one driver in one Grand Prix.
+Key calendar fields—season, round, and race_name—let you slice by year or circuit in a single line of code.
+Competitive variables (position, grid, laps, milliseconds, fastestLapTime) support everything from simple podium counts to regression models of grid‑vs‑finish performance.
+Context columns such as constructor_id and status (Finished, Accident, Engine, etc.) enable reliability studies or DNF clustering, while fields like points and driver_id join seamlessly to external tables for richer analytics.

+We performs a basic data cleaning in datawrangling.ipynb: it coerces numeric types, drops abandoned events that lack a classified order, and normalises camel‑case keys into snake‑case for stylistic consistency.
+All timestamps are standardised to UTC, eliminating cross‑platform timezone headaches.
+We perform an column transfer for those time columns with object type into calculable numerical columns representing different lab time feature.
+At 14 seasons and roughly 300–400 rows per race year, the file strikes a balance between granularity and manageability—dense enough for machine‑learning pipelines, yet small enough for interactive notebooks.
+This data Ergast feed is licensed under Creative Commons BY 4.0.

 ### Dataset 2: Global Weather Anomalies (2010–2023)
 - **Source**: [NOAA Climate at a Glance](https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/national/time-series)
 - **Format**: CSV
 - **Script**: `scripts/weatherdatascraper.py`
 - **Columns**: Year, temperature anomaly (°C), yearly precipitation (mm)
 - **License**: U.S. Government Public Data (no restrictions)

+This dataset sourced via NOAA’s “Climate at a Glance” interface and downloaded through scripts/weatherdatascraper.py, this CSV distils sprawling meteorological archives into a compact panel of annual climate signals.
+Each observation represents one calendar year of globally averaged conditions, giving just 14 tidy rows—ideal for high‑level correlation with season‑aggregated F1 metrics.
+The headline feature, temperature_anomaly, expresses the departure (in °C) from the 20th‑century baseline, allowing you to trace the recent acceleration of warming with a single column.
+A companion measure, yearly_precipitation, records total global land‑and‑ocean precipitation (mm) and lets you test hypotheses about grip levels or race interruptions on especially wet seasons.
+These two variables are intentionally minimalist: they act as macro “climate mood” factors rather than local track‑day forecasts, so they pair cleanly with Formula 1 data that is itself aggregated over a season.